 Founded in 2009, the Kate Nash Literary Agency Ltd, has gone on to become one of the UK’s foremost independent literary agencies.

-There are four agents working actively at the agency: the founder Kate Nash who is in Oxford, literary agent Lina Langlee, based in Edinburgh, junior literary agent Robbie Guillory in Glasgow and Justin Nash our managing director.
+There are three agents working actively at the agency: the founder Kate Nash who is in Oxford, junior literary agent Robbie Guillory in Glasgow and Justin Nash our managing director.
 We are supported by Alice Togneri, our finance manager.

 Kate Nash, Literary Agent

 As a former author, publisher, publicist and marketer, Kate has seen every side of publishing and set up her own literary agency so she could do “the best job in publishing”.
-Kate’s reading tastes – from romance to thrillers – are highly commercial.
+Kate’s reading tastes – from crime fiction to rom coms – are highly commercial.

 Kate has a degree in History (BA Hons.) from the University of York and later garnered two undergraduate modules in Creative Writing and Literature from the Open University (both with Distinction!).
 She also holds a postgraduate certificate from the Chartered Institute of Marketing (CIM).